💡 Skip this line if you already have the public certificate installed. gem cert --add <(curl --compressed --location https://alchemists.io/gems.pem) gem install xdg --trust-policy HighSecurity

-💡 If you write a lot of Command Line Interfaces and would like additional syntactic sugar that includes what is found in this gem, make sure to check out the Runcom gem too.
+💡 If you write a lot of Command Line Interfaces and would like additional/advanced syntactic sugar that includes what is found in this gem, make sure to check out the Runcom gem too.

 gem install xdg

-The following describes how to use this XDG implementation.
+The following describes how to use this implementation.

 To get up and running quickly, use

-data objects share the same API which means you can ask each the
+state objects share the same API which means you can send the following messages:

 #home- Answers the home directory as computed via the